zeroc-ice/ice/matlab/README.md

 cd matlab
 ```

+Review the [matlab/config/Make.rules](config/Make.rules) in your build tree and update the configuration if needed.
+The
+comments in the file provide more information.

 Run `make` to build the Ice for MATLAB toolbox and the MATLAB tests.
 Set `V=1` to get a more detailed build output.

 ```